dpzxsm/react-decorate-fetch/README.md

   }]

  ```

+#### connect(mapRequestToProps: Function)
+It is a HOC to connect React's Component, like react-redux
+###### mapRequestToProps(ownProps)
  Map props to Fetch Requests and Responses, arguments is props, and return a Object.
 The key of the Object is props's name, the value of the Object allow tow type, object and function.

- 1. if it is a Object, the component will recieve a Fetch
+ 1. if the return Object's value is a Object as `FetchConfig`, will recieve a `FetchResponse` as props
- if the return Object's key is
+ 2. if the return Object's value is a function return a Object as `FetchConfig` , will recieve a `FetchFunction` as props

 #### initConfig(options: Object, mapResponse: Function)
 Init fetch config
 ###### options